sksunkai0505/KaiSun0505.github.io/teaching.md

 3. Regression and classification modeling with examples, 1:00pm to 3:00pm, September 30th
 4. Introduction to mathematical modeling with examples, 1:00pm to 3:00pm, October 7th

+The course materials can be accessed <a href="https://drive.google.com/drive/folders/12eP55Jn_vKMDF2kcyEPCrGAgc0rREKXn">here</a>.

 The workshop videos are also available on
 <a href="https://youtube.com/playlist?list=PLwULGI0TbkccvUbA7zRMJlSER76X5O6aE&si=vfJw56FfLjB5Io_U">YouTube</a>.